wandelbotsgmbh/wandelbots-nova/examples/README.md

 # wandelbots-nova examples

-Examples on how to use the nova-py library.
+Examples on how to use the wandelbots-nova library.

 ## Usage